Gut Health

 • Sauerkraut

 Ghee and butter are the best butyric acid-rich foods as they are particularly high in short-chain fatty acids.
+Milk is another food rich in butyric acid.
 There are small amounts of butyric acid in chocolate, but only in milk chocolate, as the butyric acid exists in the milk fats.
 There is no butyric acid in the chocolate itself.

 In the gut, butyric acid is produced by beneficial bacteria when they break down dietary fiber.
 Therefore, including more dietary fiber in your diet may improve butyric acid production.
 In addition, supplementing with high-quality probiotics may also increase the beneficial bacteria in your gut.